Dintero/Dintero.Discounts.Web.SDK/README.md

 In this example the SDK will try to fetch data from the discount service.

-Make sure to configure the plugin with an API client that only has grants giving access to the `public:discounts`-scope.
+Make sure to configure the plugin with an API client that only has grants giving access to the `public:discounts` scope.

 ```html
 <script type="text/javascript">